Experienced Long Beach Dog Bite Attorney Ready To Serve You

 - Permanent scarring;

 - Full time disability;

 - Pain and suffering.

 Determining non-economic damages is much more difficult than economic damages.
 This is because there is no receipt or invoice you can look at to accurately measure the value of mental anguish.
-As a result, every dog bite lawyer in California has a different way of calculating these losses.
+As a result, every dog bite lawyer in Long Beach has a different way of calculating these losses.

 How Our Dog Bite Law Firm Can Help

 When you or a loved one receives a serious injury from a dog attack, you need an attorney who represents your best interests.
 Attorney Michael Beliz understands how devastating these injuries can be and the impact they have on victims and their families.
 From day one, The Beliz Law Firm, P.C. will help manage every aspect of your case, like: